rwxrob/zet/20211114192712/README.md

-# Polyglot Programming: JavaScript, Bash, Python, Go, C
+# Polyglot Programming: JavaScript, C, Go, Bash, Python

 To become a programmer the most important thing to learn is to think like the computer and organize solutions based on the needs and domain